reportportal/agent-java-junit/README_TEMPLATE.md

     <scope>test</scope>
 </dependency>
 ```
-Note that `agent-java-junit` brings in `JUnit 4.12` and the `JUnit Foundation` library as transitive dependencies, so these don't need to be declared explicitly in your project.
+Note that `agent-java-junit` brings in `JUnit` and the `JUnit Foundation` library as transitive dependencies, so these don't need to be declared explicitly in your project.

 > Latest version of the agent, could be found [here](https://bintray.com/epam/reportportal/agent-java-junit)